-Sample pictures – streetshooting in Wels, Austria
+Sample pictures – street shooting in Wels, Austria

 The not so good things about the Leica T

 It was a lot of fun using the Leica T for various opportunities like landscape, street shooting and so on.
-But as every camera even the Leica has its flaws.
+But as every camera, even the Leica has its flaws.

 The contrast autofocus is quick but not that precise.
 I got some blurry pictures although the camera gave me a green AF confirmation.

 A letdown for me is the lack of the viewfinder.
 As good as the screen is, I want to look through the viewfinder.
-You can buy an external viewfinder which will be attached on the hot shoe, but it is expensive and you are no longer able to use other accessories.
+You can buy an external viewfinder which will be attached to the hot shoe, but it is expensive and you are no longer able to use other accessories.

-Also the software of the camera has its flaws.
+Also, the software of the camera has its flaws.
 I experienced it very often that after taking a picture the camera froze a few seconds when I wanted to take the next picture.
-Also leaving the picture review mode caused this issue some times.
+Also leaving the picture review mode caused this issue sometimes.

 The 16 MP sensor was, although it’s a good sensor, at the point of release already a bit outdated.
 But Leica managed to get the last bit of image quality out of it.
-Nevertheless I wished it had a modern 24 MP sensor inside.
+Nevertheless, I wished it had a modern 24 MP sensor inside.

 Leica is also not the quickest in terms of new lenses for the T. The camera was released back in 2014 and until now only 6 lenses for this system are available.
 One macro (recently announced), 2 relatively fast primes and 3 slow zooms.
 I have to admit every lens of this 6 is flawless, but a bit more variety is always better.

 The biggest flaw of this Leica and all other Leicas is, at least for me, the price.
-Leica cameras are clearly luxury cameras for people who are willing to give the money for a, admittedly great engineered, but specification-wise average camera.
+Leica cameras are clearly luxury cameras for people who are willing to give the money for a, admittedly great engineered, but a specification-wise average camera.

 The Leica T is, despite its flaws, a very nice camera to use.
 I had a lot of fun with it in this short time.
 Leica managed to get the last bit of image quality out of it with their gorgeous lens.
-Also the touch interface is very easy and intuitive to use and the build quality is perfect.
+Also, the touch interface is very easy and intuitive to use and the build quality is perfect.
 The camera is a piece of art in my eyes.
 It’s simply beautiful.
 Holding and using this camera with the red dot was indeed a special feeling and the flaws didn’t bother me too long.

 Maybe this is the magic of Leica – they let you forget about average software and specifications by delivering beautifully designed and perfectly built cameras that are easy to use and deliver, due to the lenses, perfectly sharp images with beautiful colors and without flaws.
-In the end the picture is all that counts and I think with my pictures I didn’t do the camera justice.
-If only it was cheaper….
+In the end, the picture is all that counts and I think with my pictures I didn’t do the camera justice.
+If only it was cheaper…

 Rumors say that Leica will present a new Leica T – called Leica TL – at the upcoming Photokina 2016.
-Let’s hope they address the flaws and the specifications of the camera will be more up to date, than the Leica T was at release in 2014.
+Let’s hope they address the flaws and the specifications of the camera will be more up to date than the Leica T was at release in 2014.

 PS: The Leica T also offers a video mode, Full HD at 30 fps, but I forgot to test it, sorry about that.